-Researchers show a better way for curbing TB where the disease is rampantNovember 28th, 2012 by Adam Gorlick in Diseases, Conditions, Syndromes /
+Researchers show a better way for curbing TB where the disease is rampantNovember 28, 2012 by Adam Gorlick in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—Those who live and die behind prison walls don't usually get much public attention.
 Incarceration is, after all, meant to remove criminals from society.
 But contagious and potentially deadly diseases can't be locked and left in a penitentiary, especially when infected inmates are eventually released.

 The problem of prisoners and ex-convicts transmitting diseases to the general population is especially bad in the countries of the former Soviet Union, where rates of tuberculosis and drug-resistant strains of TB are among the world's highest.